tmcintos/macos-automount-notes/README.md

 	ldapdelete -r -h 192.168.1.1 -U diradmin -W -v 'automountMapName=auto_master,cn=automountMap,dc=ldap,dc=example,dc=net' 'automountMapName=auto_Network,cn=automountMap,dc=ldap,dc=example,dc=net' ldapadd -h 192.168.1.1 -U diradmin -W -v -f ~/Documents/automount.ldif

-See also: `ldif(5)` and <https://superuser.com/questions/621147/unable-to-add-automount-entries-on-macosx-using-directory-utility>
+Have I mentioned how much I hate LDAP?
+Well, now I have.

+In case you're wondering, it appears this **cannot** be accomplished using either `dscl(1)` or `Directory Utility`, unfortunately\[8].

 ## What About Network Locations?

 The MacBook is a mobile device.
-With the configuration above, when we're not connected to the local network (where our NFS server is unavailable), we'll have problems resulting from automount RPC timeouts (*e.g. when passing references to `/Network/Library` are made during login*).
-This mostly stems from a [hardcoded RPC timeout in automountd](https://github.com/apple-oss-distributions/autofs/blob/autofs-306/automountd/autod_nfs.c#L129).
+With the configuration above, when we're not connected to the local network (*where our NFS server is unavailable*), we'll have problems with long macOS UI hangs due to automount RPC timeouts (*e.g. when passing references to `/Network/Library` are made during login*).
+This stems from the persistence of the automount maps regardless of Network Location and a [hardcoded RPC timeout in automountd](https://github.com/apple-oss-distributions/autofs/blob/autofs-306/automountd/autod_nfs.c#L129).

+*Note: I had originally thought that, by virtue of using Open Directory (OD), I could easily avoid having automount maps defined with the `Automatic` Network Location, even when connected to my local Wi-Fi network where the OD server is reachable.
+However, since the Directory Services configuration apparently ignores Network Location on modern macOS, and since I've configured Directory Services using the IP address of the OD server (`192.168.1.1`), the MacBook still references the Open Directory server and obtains the automount maps with the `Automatic` Network Location, even though it can't resolve the DNS addresses of the NFS server referenced in the maps.
+And I was unwilling to change the automount maps to specify the NFS server IP addresses directly, or change my Wi-Fi DHCP configuration, for various reasons.*

+To mitigate this, I had originally hoped to reduce automountd's RPC timeout period.
+Since it is hardcoded, this would require installing a locally rebuilt `automountd` (*which is possible, though much more work than one might expect, given `automountd` has dependencies on many closed-source private APIs--who said Darwin is Open Source?*).
+However, this plan was ultimately thwarted by SIP, which essentially makes it impossible to replace the stock `automountd` as long as SIP is enabled (*it's possible to unload the stock `automountd` with SIP disabled, but that change is disregarded as soon as SIP is re-enabled.*).

+So with these constraints, it seems the best we can do is to try to explicitly avoid having the automount maps defined outside the `Home` Network Location.

-As long as we can guarantee a unique hostname will be used when connected to the local network, and that the NFS server on the local network remains generally available, we can mitigate this problem by
+As long as we can guarantee a unique hostname will be used with the `Home` Network Location, and that the NFS server on the local network remains generally available, we can mitigate this problem by

-1. using a hostname-specific direct automount map;
+1. using a hostname-specific direct automount map (*using the `$HOST` variable in `auto_master`*);
 2. invoking `automount -vc` to reload the automountd configuration whenever the Network Location is changed.

 ### LDAP-based approach